Hän language: Revitalization

-There are about a dozen people, all elderly, who speak Hän as their native language, though there is a growing second-language speaker community.
+There are fewer than a dozen first language speakers of Hän, all of whom are elderly though there is a growing second-language speaker community.

 The Tr'ondëk Hwëch'in (formerly known as the Dawson First Nation) in the Yukon Territory support the revitalization of Hän, and there are current efforts to revive the language locally.
 There is an effort to promote traditional skills and finding a balance between the way of the newcomer's which further promotes the development and revitalization of the language.
-As of September 2022, there was only one fluent speaker of Hän in Yukon, a 95 year old elder.
+As of April 2024, the last fluent speaker of Hän in Yukon, a 96-year-old elder, died.

 Since 1991, the Robert Service School in Dawson City has hosted the Hän Language program, and the Tr'ondëk Hwëch'in supports adult language classes and bi-annual cultural gatherings.

 There are many other resources used to learn Hän, particularly online ones such as, FirstVoices and Yukon Native Learning Centre.
 These online learning language tools teach the tradition, culture, history, and the language of Hän.